 Frequently the cure lies in disclosing the facts, whether these are anthropological, historical or biological facts, and presenting these facts to the religious leaders of our time.
 Liberation comes from overcoming ignorance and clearing away distorted traditions that present obstacles to genuine religion.
 This calls for academic appraisal as well as diplomatic and pastoral skills.

 Our project will embody the following elements:

-- An academic WIKI to explore the cultural origins of prejudice against women across many religions
+- A related academic WIKI to explore the cultural origins of prejudice against women across many religions

-- An online library of printed resources on the subject (in preparation)
+- An online library of printed resources on the subject (being built up)

 - Public involvement in our research and discussions through the social media.